Constant-Factor Algorithms for Revenue Management with Consecutive Stays: Warm-up: Optimal Policy for Single-Resource Case

 To this end, we demonstrate that the dynamic program can be implemented more efficiently by reducing the number of states to a polynomial size.
-We begin by introducing a definition that characterizes the structure of the resource status: \begin{definition}[Maximal Sequence] Given any vector $\mathbf{s} \in \{0, 1\}^N$, an interval $[a,b]$ with $1 \le a \le b \le N$ is called a \emph{maximal sequence} in $\mathbf{s}$ (denoted by $[a,b] \sim \mathbf{s}$) if and only if $s_i = 1$ for all $i \in [a,b]$, and $s_{a-1} = 0$ and $s_{b+1} = 0$. \end{definition}
+We begin by introducing a definition that characterizes the structure of the resource status: \begin{definition}[Maximal Sequence] Given any vector $\mathbf{s} \in \{0, 1\}^N$, an interval $[a,b]$ with $1 \le a \le b \le N$ is called a \emph{maximal sequence} in $\mathbf{s}$ (denoted by $[a,b] \sim \mathbf{s}$) if and only if $s_i = 1$ for all $i \in [a,b]$, and $s_{a-1} = 0$ and $s_{b+1} = 0$. \end{definition} This concept, introduced in \cite{rusmevichientong2023revenue} and \cite{zhu2023assign}, has been used to develop decomposable structures for evaluating policies or deriving optimal algorithms in static seat allocation problems.
+A state $\mathbf{s}$ may contain several maximal sequences.
+The key observation is that future requests interact with each maximal sequence independently: a request $[l_t, r_t]$ affects only the unique maximal sequence containing it (if any).
+This allows us to decompose the value function into per-sequence components.